ymdatta/SimplyClip/README.md

 - Ability to manage what slection you want to keep or get rid of
 - Chrome Extension popup to manage all your snippets in one streamlined window
 - No more switching tabs, say no to all distractions!!
+- Download the copied content to file with a single click
+- Search for any text from the copied content.
+- Helps you to save website URLs from which the text is copied
+- Disable any time with a toggle, if you don't want the content to copy to extension.

 ## :gear: Add SimplyClip to Google Chrome
 All you need is Google Chrome! 🕺